Best Motorcycle Airbag Vests Reviewed: More Safe than Helmet?

 What motorcycle airbags are good for off-roading?

 Off-roading increases the chances of triggering your airbag, but if it goes off, you’ll only need a new cartridge.
 Airbags are unmatched when it comes to absorbing high-force impacts and stabilizing your neck.
-However, a neck brace and good off-road armor suit might be just as effective.
+The purpose built Alpinestars Tech-Air Off-Road is your best option, given it provides the full protection of an off-road armor kit and has 2 gas canisters ready at once.

 What motorcycles have airbags?